-The Great Eastern Ranges initiative brings people together to restore and reconnect healthy habitats across 3,600km, from western Victoria to far north Queensland.
+The Great Eastern Ranges Initiative brings people together to protect, connect and restore healthy habitats across 3,600km, from Victoria to far north Queensland.

 GER works with its partners across the length of the ranges to stem the loss of native species, provide natural solutions to a changing climate, protect precious resources and ensure a healthy, resilient landscape for wildlife and people.

 We support and enable voluntary partnerships involving more than 250 local, regional and national organisations representing a broad spectrum of natural resource managers and conservation stakeholders: Aboriginal people and field naturalists, Landcare and local government, public land managers and research institutions, businesses and educators, policymakers and scientists.